 Once upon a time dogs went for walks, and cats sat on the sofa.
 But nowadays, cats are going for walks too, with more and more felines learning to walk on a cat leash.

 More and more cat owners are buying their cats harnesses which provide for a far better solution than a collar and a leash.
-There are several big advantages to a harness, particularly if you want to get your cat to walk on a leash so she can explore the great outdoors, or just want to give your indoors cat a little stroll in the garden for occasional exercise.
+There are several big advantages to a harness, particularly if you want to get your cat to walk on a leash so she can explore the great outdoors, or just want to give your indoors cat a little stroll in the garden for occasional outdoor exercise.

 Our Top Recommendation

 There are a couple of reasons a harness is better than a collar for your active cat.
 First, unlike a collar, a harness doesn't put any pressure on your cat's throat if you need to pull back and restrain the cat.
 You can't choke your cat with a harness.
-Secondly, it's much more difficult for kitty to wriggle out of a harness than it is for him to slip his collar - though it's not impossible (and escape-proofness was one of the criteria we used in making our selection of cat harnesses).
+Secondly, it's much more difficult for your feline friend to wriggle out of a harness than it is for him to slip his collar - though it's not impossible (and escape-proofness was one of the criteria we used in making our selection of cat harnesses).

 You should also think about where you're going to walk.
 A short, four foot cat leash is good for walking in town where you need to be in control and to have the cat close to you.
 An extendable leash can be great for going to the park, since you can let your cat forage around in the bushes or stalk a pigeon or two.

 We considered a number of criteria when choosing cat harnesses; whether they were washable, how well they took the weight off the cat's neck and shoulders, the quality of the stitching, and 'escapability'.
-You should also note that not all of these harnesses come with their own leash.
+You should also note that not all of these harnesses come with their own leashes.

 Here are our five recommendations for the best cat harnesses that you can buy:

 This adjustable walking harness from PupTek is great for cats of all sizes as it comes in a choice of small, medium and large.
 What we especially liked is the fact that this harness is marketed as escape proof – a claim backed up by many owners.
-The harness features a secure Velcro and mesh design which is designed to wrap around both your cat’s neck and body.
+The harness features a secure Velcro and soft mesh design which is designed to wrap around both your cat’s neck and body.
 We found it to be very robust whilst still proving to be very comfortable and secure.